Heatmapping

 Why Heatmapping Matters

-Heatmaps take the guesswork out of digital strategyThe playbook for success—strategy defines where you're headed, how you'll get there, and what will set you apart., revealing what’s working, what’s ignored, and what needs improvement.
+Heatmaps take the guesswork out of digital strategy, revealing what’s working, what’s ignored, and what needs improvement.
 Key benefits include:

 - Improved UX & Navigation: Identify where users get stuck or drop off and refine layouts accordingly.